Teachers will continue to plan and deliver the curriculum the children would have been accessing in school.

 Technology platforms and how they will be used

-Our teachers will deliver our Online Teaching and Learning Programme using Google Meets and Seesaw.
+Our staff will deliver our Online Teaching and Learning Programme using the following technology platforms:

-Work will be set on Seesaw by 6pm the evening prior to the day it is to be completed, which we hope will give parents an advanced view of what their child’s day will look like.
-In addition, in Reception and Year 1, end of day messages will give children information on expectations for the following day.
-All work will be submitted through Seesaw either directly on Seesaw or by uploading photos, scanned images or videos into Seesaw.
+Work will be set the evening prior to the day it is to be completed, which we hope will give parents an advanced view of what their child’s day will look like.

 What is Seesaw?